MackHalliday/Udemy-Modern-React-Course/README.md

 ## Using events steps

+- "I'd like to run some code when a user does something"
+- Events can be listened for by adding prop to component, like ` <button onClick={handleClick}/>`

 1. Decide what event you'd like to watch for
 2. Create a function, called usually a handler or a callback.
 Function called by another piece of code
 3. Name the function using pattern of handle + EventName.
 Example `handleClick`, `handleScroll`, `handleMouseUp`, `onClick`, `handleButtonClick`